mysicol/green-lego-piece/README.md

 ## Description

-The dangers of misinformation on the internet have become more apparent in recent years, with fake news about COVID-19, election results, and other current events exacerbating public health crises and security risks.
+The dangers of misinformation on the internet have become more apparent in recent years, with fake news about current events exacerbating public health crises and security risks.

 VeriFact combats this issue by utilizing user input of information found on the internet to display a credibility report, including a measurement of bias, quantified reliability, and summaries of the top credible news articles.
 First, the user enters a phrase describing a potential current event mentioned online, and search results are collected about the query.
 A database of 190 news websites, their reliabilities, and their political bias ratings from Ad Fontes Media was compiled to associate each of the news sources with ratings, which are then used to produce reliability and bias summary statistics for the topic.
 Ninja’s Text Similarity AI tool was used to determine each article’s relevance to the search term, which is also shown next to each article in the VeriFact output.
 The ChatGPT API tool creates summaries for the top articles from the most credible news sources to provide more information to the user.